garretfick/garretfick.github.io/_posts/2014-03-28-object-versus-string-hashing-for-dictionary.md

 * Adding an object
 * Adding a more complex object

 As I expected, adding the object is fastest, even when the strings are pre-generated.
 There is no real penalty for a more complex object, probably because of [how GetHashCode() is implemented](http://blogs.msdn.com/b/brada/archive/2003/09/30/50396.aspx) (note: this is old and things may not work like this anymore).
-For anyone intersted, here's the code:
+For anyone interested, here's the code:

 ```
 using System;
 using System.Collections.Generic;
 using System.Threading;
 using System.Diagnostics;

 namespace StringVsObjectHashing
 {
     // The object that we'll add